 The FBI Internet Crime Complaint Center documents the widespread tactic of purchasing ads that look like familiar businesses and agencies, but are actually fakes.

+And those bad advertisements aren’t isolated incidents either.
 In one incident, a major ad network was actually hacked, and indirectly caused major sites like Netflix, Twitter, Intuit, and eBay to serve viruses for about 24 hours.

-And these aren’t isolated incidents either.
 While one advertiser pretends to be the government, another one claims to be Amazon, another one claims to be from Microsoft, and another one claims to be a cryptocurrency exchange.

 Wired.com was hit with an ad that took over the entire page, TV Tropes has a public record of hundreds of ads that have broken their website, and BidFilter (an ad tech company) has a report on how one worked.

 According to Symantec (page 27), over half of the web sites that they tested had malicious advertisements.
+And the relative lack of actual sales figures to justify up all this work has been documented for years.

 Ad blockers do not block all advertising.
 That would be impossible.
 Something is an advertisement if it was written with an intent to sell something, and ad blockers can’t know what the intent behind any arbitrary web page is.